-• virtual IP: Also, cluster virtual IP and load balancer virtual IP.
-Generally, a virtual IP can be assigned to a hardware cluster or load balancer.
+virtual IP: A virtual IP address that can be assigned to a hardware cluster or load balancer.
 To present a single system view of a cluster to network clients, a virtual IP serves as an entry point IP address to the group of servers which are members of the cluster.
 A virtual IP can be assigned to a server load balancer or a hardware cluster.
+Virtual IP is also called cluster virtual IP and load balancer virtual IP.